Last Updated on January 29, 2021 by Ope Quadri

 Nanny goats (females) of Altai Mountain Goat weigh 41 to 44kg (90 to 97lb) while males (billy goats) weigh 65 to 70kg (143 to 155lb).

-Altai Mountain goat are also fantastic in meat production more than the French-Alpine Goat.
+Altai Mountain goat is also fantastic in meat production more than the French-Alpine Goat.

 Research has shown that apart from the length and volume of the wool they grow, they can also be productive in terms of meat production three times or more than the local goats in Africa.